V4Fire/Client/src/components/super/i-block/README.md

 #### hydration

-The function that returns `true` if the application is in a hydration mode.
+True if the application is in a hydration context.

 ```
 - namespace [%fileName%]
 - include 'components/super/i-block'|b as placeholder
 - template index() extends ['i-block'].index
   - block body
-    - if hydration()
+    - if hydration
-      Hydration mode only content
+      Hydration context only content
 ```

 #### [ssrRendering = `true`]